0xNineteen/blog.md/contents/sol-blocks/index.md

 ```

 *note:* once all the entries of a bank have been processed, the bank will be
-frozen (and so no longer active) and will no longer be considered in the
+frozen (and thus, no longer 'active') and so it wont be considered in the
 replay loop.

-we then need to verify the entries are valid: ie, certain
+after getting the entries, we then need to verify the entries are valid: ie,
+certain
-properties hold (`::verify_ticks`), the entries are a valid PoH chain
+properties hold (using the `::verify_ticks` fcn), that the entries are a valid
+PoH chain
 (`hash([last_hash, tx_root]) == entry.hash`), all the transactions include
-valid signatures, and then begin to process them
+valid signatures

 ### processing entries and replaying a bank